galaxyproject/galaxy-hub/src/events/gcc2019/training/index.md

 **Prerequisites**

-* Little or no experience using Galaxy.
+* Little or no experience using Galaxy
 * A wi-fi enabled laptop with a modern web browser.
-Google Chrome, Firefox and Safari will work best.
+Google Chrome, Firefox and Safari will work best

 ## Beyond the Intro: Further Adventures in Using Galaxy